 \subsection{Energy flux and active regions}

-In this subsection we will connect the energy dissipation with active regions. \begin{definition} We say that the energy flux concentrates on a measurable set $G \ss \O_T$, or $G$ is an energy dissipation set, if there exists a decreasing sequence of open sets $G_q$ such that $G = \cap_{q=1}^\infty G_q$ and for all $q\in \N$ one has
+In this subsection we will connect the energy flux with active regions. \begin{definition} We say that the energy flux accumulates on a measurable set $G \ss \O_T$ if there exists a decreasing sequence of sets $G_q$ such that $G = \cap_{q=1}^\infty G_q$ and for all $q\in \N$ one has